-The following story is from the May-June issue of the 4-H History Preservation Newsletter
+The following story is from the February 2014 issue of the 4-H History Preservation Newsletter

 From National 4-H News, November, 1937, Page 20

 When the National Committee on Boys’ and Girls’ Club Work (now National 4-H Council) was started in late 1921, it basically consisted of a staff of one person – Guy Noble – working at a “desk on loan” in the Chicago headquarters offices of the American Farm Bureau, with the assistance of a part-time secretary (also on loan).
 In addition to the overwhelming burden of raising funds in unchartered waters and, planning and managing the major national 4-H event, National 4-H Congress, Guy Noble also knew that it was critical to promote the concept of 4-H to broader audiences if it was to grow.

 As early as 1922, before it was even a year old, the National Committee on Boys’ and Girls’ Club Work became a radio pioneer.
 Arrangements were made that year with the Westinghouse Radio Service of Chicago for news of Boys’ and Girls’ Club Work to be presented each Monday, Wednesday and Friday at 6 PM.
 In 1922 there were only 30 radio stations in the country and a quarter million receiver sets scattered across the nation.

 The decades of the 1920s and 1930s became a growth period for both radio and for 4-H together.
 At one point all the major radio networks were carrying 4-H radio programs.
 And, there was the National 4-H Music Hour on NBC which featured the United States Marine Corps Band and highlighted music appreciation for young people.
 The National 4-H News magazine carried a regular column of upcoming radio programs in their monthly publication.